 From the response above, and that from the Hospital, I hope it is clear that the comments being made do not reflect my true attitude and motivation.

-It appears Dr Sampaio is more motivated in falsifying and filtering the hospital notes from very early on, driven to prove an unlikely disease as suspected by the father from mid December, and supported by the neurological team
+It appears Dr Sampaio is more motivated in falsifying and filtering the hospital notes from very consultation and admission, driven to prove an unlikely disease as suspected by the father from mid December, and supported by the neurological team who also failed to update the Hospital notes with symptoms and responses

 “We are actually working as a team… we totally endorse so far what Hugo has done and his investigations” (audio 23.01.18)